scmaree/uncrowded-hypervolume/README.md

 Sofomore-GOMEA does not require a linkage model to be specified (when the multi-objective problem is considered to be a black-box), and the remainder of the inputs is the same as for `uhv_gomea`.

-### UHV-Grad (UHV-Adam) (gradient-based multi-objective optimization)
+### UHV-Grad (gradient-based multi-objective optimization)
 Uncrowed hypervolume indicator can be used for efficient gradient-based multi-objective optimization, as described in,

 > Multi-objective Optimization by Uncrowded Hypervolume Gradient Ascent
 > by T. M. Deist, S.C.
 Maree, T. Alderliesten, P.A.N.
 Bosman, PPSN 2020

-To run UHV-Grad on the example problem (with ADAM as optimizer),
+To run UHV-Grad on the example problem (with ADAM as gradient optimizer),

 `./uhv_grad -s -v -r 26 10 9 -10 10 1000 1000000 60 120.7876730749 1234 "./"`

 If the flag `-f`, a finite difference approximation of the gradient is used.
 This flag is automatically activated when the provided problem has no gradients implemented.

-Note: There is also a (less clean) implementation available that implements both the ADAM gradient scheme and the GA-MO scheme.
-The first input parameter specifies the gradient descent methods (ADAM  = 0, GA-MO = 1).
-It can be run with:

-`./uhv_adam -s -v -r 0 26 10 9 -10 10 1000 1000000 60 120.7876730749 1234 "./"`
+> Additionally, a **Python implementation** of this method is available at https://github.com/timodeist/uncrowded_hypervolume_gradient_ascent

 ### BezEA (smoothly navigable approximation sets)
 Bezier GOMEA (BezEA) is introduced in,